Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 More than 15.3 million people across Syria require humanitarian assistance, including over seven million children.
 Internal displacement remains one of the most pressing challenges, with 5.3 million people forcibly displaced within Syria’s borders, many of whom have been uprooted multiple times due to ongoing hostilities since the recent conflict began in 2011.
 The escalation of violence in key regions, including the Latakia coast, Idlib, and Deir ez-Zor, has forced families to flee their homes, often seeking refuge in overcrowded camps or informal settlements with inadequate sanitation and healthcare services.

 The situation in the northwest remains particularly dire, where 4.1 million people, including 2.9 million internally displaced persons (IDPs), face multiple layers of humanitarian need.
 Of these, two million IDPs are living in densely packed camps, where access to clean water, sanitation, and healthcare is severely limited.
-In these environments, children face extreme health risks, heightened exposure to gender-based violence, and increasing rates of child labor as families struggle to survive.
+In these environments, children face extreme health risks, heightened exposure to gender-based violence, and increasing rates of child labour as families struggle to survive.

 In the northeast, persistent instability and restrictions on aid movement have left families isolated and without adequate assistance.
 Years of arbitrary detentions and security crackdowns have led to the separation of children from their families, further exacerbating vulnerabilities.
 Many children in detention centres remain without legal representation, and, despite international pressure, efforts to repatriate foreign children from detention camps such as Al-Hol and Roj have stalled, leaving thousands in limbo.
-Thousands of other children born under ISIS-controlled area still lack official documentation, leaving them stateless and without access to essential services.
+Thousands of other children born under ISIS-controlled areas still lack official documentation, leaving them stateless and without access to essential services.

 The destruction of civilian infrastructure remains one of the most pressing challenges.
 Over 7,000 schools have been destroyed or rendered unusable, leaving 2.4 million school-aged children out of school, with an additional 1.6 million at risk of dropping out due to displacement, poverty, and security concerns.
 More than 40% of hospitals and health facilities are either non-functional or only partially operational, further limiting access to life-saving medical care.